rundeck/docs/docs/administration/configuration/config-file-reference.md

 ### Server Settings

-- `server.session.timeout`: timeout in seconds.
+- `server.servlet.session.timeout`: timeout in seconds.

 Note: This setting applies _only_ to the embedded Jetty server, which is used for standalone war launcher, rpm or deb installs.
 It does not work for Tomcat installation.